- Larger Core

 The ionomer layer promotes more distance and a little less pin than other golf ball materials.
-This ionomer layer makes this ball a little more friendly towards mid and high handicap players looking for more distance and forgiveness.
+This ionomer layer makes this ball a little more friendly towards mid and high handicap players.
+Especially those looking for more distance and forgiveness.

 In this section of our review, we research what consumers really have to say about these Top Flite Bomb golf balls.
 We conduct this research by reading through hundreds of consumer reviews online to determine what they thought about their purchase.

 The increased distance when using this ball was by far the number one comment we saw in our reviews.
 Nearly every review we came across spoke on the additional 10-15 yards they received after using these Top Flite golf balls.

 This also included senior golfers looking to gain distance.
 As they found despite their slow swing speeds they were able to increase their distance substantially.